 Remember though that light may still come into the room round the sides and tops of your curtains.
 If you are particularly sensitive to light consider combining a blind and curtains or using a pelmet and a track (instead of a pole) to keep curtains close to the wall.

-TIP: You may also want to consider a blackout lining when using a woven fabric to prevent light highlighting any of the threads used on the reverse of the fabric.
+TIP: You may also want to consider a blackout lining when using a woven fabric to prevent light from highlighting any of the threads used on the reverse of the fabric.